Woodehh/Neodius/README.md

 * View your GAS
 * View your unclaimed gas
 * View NEO value in BTC/ETH
-* View NEO value in fiat currencies ([View currencies](https://github.com/ITSVision/Nodius/blob/master/Nodius/Supporting%20Files/SettingCache/fiatCurrencies.json))
+* View NEO value in fiat currencies ([View currencies](https://github.com/CityOfZion/Neodius/blob/master/Neodius/Supporting%20Files/SettingCache/fiatCurrencies.json))
 * Automatic refreshing of your wallet.
 Fun for real-time stats
-* Securing Nodius with a passcode or TouchID
+* Securing Neodius with a passcode or TouchID
 * Quick address lookup
 * Quick transaction lookup
 * QRCode for your address.